dan-wiki/dan-wiki.github.io/_posts/2021-07-07-Growing-Cannabis.md

 -   As the plant has grown mature buds and the trichomes start to get cloudy as described below, the humidity can be tweaked to ensure that mold growth does not form.
 -   65-75F, 30-40% humidity
 -   Ideally, when this occurs, you should be two week out from harvest, so stop providing fertilizer to the plant, but keep giving it enough water or it will potentially dry out.
 This step is primarily to make the plant cannibalize its remaining resources in the brush leaves.
-Some people think the flush also ensure that any fertilizer used won\'t be detectable when smoking the bud later.
+Some people think the flush also ensures that any fertilizer used won\'t be detectable when smoking the bud later.
 The plants own remaining nutrient stores are good for the health of the buds and trichomes.
 You will see the brush leaves start to yellow or die by doing this, but that is okay since this is the end of the process.

 ## Harvest Timing